 Drywall ceilings are really hard to run wires and cutting into them is hard for us home DIY people (pros usually have little issue with this.
 Just something to consider before you drywall the ceiling.

-Final Thoughts on Drop Ceilings and Drywall Ceilings
+Final Thoughts on Drop Ceilings or Drywall Ceilings

 At the beginning of this article I shared that we did both a drop ceiling and a drywall ceiling.
 You can see it in the picture at the beginning of this article.
 Here’s why what we decided and why.

-Our basement has an oversized bulkhead due to our geothermal heating and cooling unit.
+Our basement has an oversized bulkhead due to our geothermal heating and cooling unit and larger ducts.
 This area is about a full foot down from the rest of the ceiling.
 This is where we opted to do a drywall ceiling.
 We needed to keep it as high as possible due to the drop in the ceiling height from the duct work.

 Whichever ceiling you decide to go with, make sure you know what you are going to be using it for and what kind of accessibility to use.